 Preliminary results suggest that voters do in fact factor in local housing price changes when deciding whether to vote for the incumbent government.
 These findings shed new light on how voters react to economic shocks in the local context, and in turn the incentives reelection-minded politicians face when dealing with housing bubbles.
 Since voters appear to react to changes in the local economy, the findings suggest that reelection-minded politicians should design policies with a view not just to the economy as a whole, but also the geographic distribution of economic grievances.

-##